prestodb/presto/presto-docs/src/main/sphinx/functions/comparison.rst

 ----
 The LIKE operator is used to match a specified character pattern in a string.
 Patterns can contain regular characters as well as wildcards.
 Wildcard characters can be escaped using the single character specified for the ESCAPE parameter.
-Matching is case sensitive.
+Matching is case sensitive, and the pattern must match the whole string.

 Syntax: